jerry-maurice/Book-Lending-App/README.md

 # MyReads Project: A Book Lending App

 This is the first project of the Udacity React Nanodegree Program.
+In order to build this app, I used the starter template provided by Udacity.
 It is an app that allows a user to select and categorize books.
 Categories include : read, currently reading and want to read.

 To get started :